IHP-GmbH/IHP-Open-DesignLib/docs/source/index.rst

 #.
 Project development phase.
 At the beginning specifications an criteria will be defined by PDK status, later specifications from sponsors might be possible
 #.
 The community can provide designs intended for prototyping submitting a design via a pull request on an `IHP-Open-DesignLib <https://github.com/IHP-GmbH/IHP-Open-DesignLib>`_ GitHub repository
 #.
+Once submitted a series of rejection test will be triggered checking for the completeness and correctness of the design.
+Usually this process takes a few hours.
+If the tests report errors the
-Designs will be selected according to criteria presented below and the available space.
+    user will get notification in order to fix and resubmit the design.
 #.
+All designs, which have passed tests will be submitted for a selection process according to criteria presented below.
+#.
+The time window for Evaluation & selection will be around 10 days (it may differ between different shuttles).
-Selected designs will be processed at IHP pilot line facility and then delivered to the end users.
+#.
+Selected designs will be processed at IHP pilot line facility and then stored in IHP Open Source Sample House.
+This process takes around 4 months.
+#.
+The designer or vitually anyone can rent the sample for joint evaluation for a limited amount of time.
+The terms and conditions of this procedure are described in this :download:`document <doc/samples.rtf>`
+#.
+The period of joint evaluation by one person/group is limited to 2 years.
+The results obtained during this period should be uploaded to the respective repository under `IHP-Open-DesignLib <https://github.com/IHP-GmbH/IHP-Open-DesignLib>`_ GitHub repository.
 #.
 Depending on the requirements, characterization can be done in scientific collaborations by the open community which may wish to use the designs for development and research projects.